-The reason it’s critical is that they world provides the context for those traits to play out.
-So in some contexts, someone’s sharpness can work against them, and in other contexts it can be just the right reaction.
-If you can learn to consciously choose your state of mind you will be able to adapt the orientation of your traits to best-suit the circumstances.
-You still won’t be good at everything.
-But you’ll maximize how much you can be good at.
+The reason it’s critical is that they world provides the context for our traits to play out in.
+So in some contexts, someone’s sharpness can work against them.
+But in other contexts it can be just the right reaction.
+This means, if we can learn to consciously choose our state of mind, we will be able to adapt the orientation of our traits to best-suit the circumstances.
+We still won’t be good at everything.
+But by being flexible we can maximize how much we can be good at.

-If either partner is focused on disappointments—on what’s wrong or what’s missing—then the tone of the relationship will drop and deteriorate.
-If either partner is focused on appreciating new ideas or appreciating your existing good fortune, then the tone of the relationship will rise and warm.
-Because we are all ultimately made of the same base energy that the entire universe is made of, we are all ultimately One.
-The bond is generated by love and love is not judgmental.
+Appreciation is like glue to the universe.
+And since we are all ultimately made of the same base energy that the entire universe is made of, we are all ultimately One.
+And our bond is generated by love and love is not judgmental.
 Love is blind.
 True love is unconditional.
 True love accepts all.
-Two people who can regularly maintain that level of mindfulness are destined to have the very best lives together.
-This in comparison to two people focused on each other’s weaknesses or mistakes.
-They are doomed.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.